 Note: If you are running Derby by using the command java -jar derbyrun.jar, the first relevant jar file in the classpath is derby.jar.
 The template policy file grants these permissions to derbynet.jar.
-Note that the template policy file grants sysinfo the privilege to read all files in the system.
-You can restrict this to just the directory that contains the jar files wired into your classpath.
+Note that the template policy file does not grant sysinfo the privilege to read any files in the system, as the permission line in the template is commented out.
+You can remove the comment markers, but you should restrict this permission to just the directory that contains the jar files wired into your classpath.